Brikmo/brikmo-landing-page/src/pages/support/getting-good-reviews.md

 **Ways to help Brikmo:**

 Your feedback matters, so tell us about your experiences.
-You can provide suggestions, contact support at <https://brikmo.co> and/or submit issues directly in the app.
+You can provide suggestions, contact support at [support@brikmo.co](support@brikmo.co) and/or submit issues directly in the app by selecting "Support" on the user menu.

 **Disclaimer:**

-Brikmo reviews all reported violations of the Brikmo [User Guidelines](http://google.com) and reserves the right to permanently remove account access for Helpers or Customers found to be in violation.*
+Brikmo reviews all reported violations of the [Brikmo User Guidelines](https://www.brikmo.co/brikmo-user-guidelines) and reserves the right to permanently remove account access for Helpers or Customers found to be in violation.*

 \*In some instances, a thorough investigation may be needed, during which time the associated account(s) will be suspended pending the outcome.